 simple way how to figure out your golf handicap

 Imagine trying to beat Rory McIlroy or Tiger Woods in a round of golf?
-You would not go too well would you?
+You would not go too well would you, especially if you can’t fix your golf slice?
 There’s a very good chance Rory and Tiger would embarrass you and shoot 20 shots lower depending on your skill level.
 For most golfers this is a frightening prospect and enough to put fear into all of us.
 Most golfers simply do not have the skill or talent to match ‘A’ or even ‘B’ grade players at our local golf club let alone the professionals.
 The golf handicap system was introduced in 1911 in the United States of America and provides a method for golfers to play against each other on equal terms.
 This system shows you how to figure out your golf handicap.

 It divides golfers into different grades so they can compete fairly to determine a winner.